 Form 5304-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) — Not for Use with a Designated Financial Institution allows each employee to choose her financial institution that will receive the SIMPLE IRA contributions.
 If the employer uses Form 5305-SIMPLE, Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) — for Use with a Designated Financial Institution, then the employer designates the receiving financial institution.
 However the employee must be given a reasonable time every year to transfer the SIMPLE IRA balance to another financial institution without cost or penalty.
 Neither form is filed with the IRS, but the employer must keep the forms to show which plan was adopted.
 A minimum notification document is included in Form 5304-SIMPLE or 5305-SIMPLE.

 The only contributions permitted are elective salary reduction contributions by employees and matching or nonelective contributions by employers.
 All contributions must be fully vested and nonforfeitable.
-Contributions can be made for workers who are older than 70½, as long as they are employed by the employer.
+Contributions can be made for workers older than 72, as long as they are employed by the employer.

 Eligible employees can decide how much to contribute, up to the SIMPLE IRA limit, regardless of compensation.
 Contributions are excluded from federal tax withholding but not from Social Security and Medicare (FICA) taxes withholding.
 However, the limit for each employee includes contributions to a SIMPLE IRA, 401(k) plan, 403(b) or other salary reduction plan for the same year.
 Any excess contributions above the dollar limit are taxable.